Philip Howell: Salonica campaign

-Because of his expert pre-war knowledge of the Balkans, Howell was a natural choice to be sent to assist in the gathering momentum for a Salonica Campaign.
+Because of his expert pre-war knowledge of the Balkans, Howell was a natural choice to be sent to assist in the gathering momentum for a Salonica campaign.
 A significant part of this momentum stemmed from the French.
 With the defection of Bulgaria to the German cause, this pace quickly increased.
-In October 1915, Howell was sent to Salonica as BGGS to XII Corps under General Wilson.
+In October 1915, Howell was sent to Salonica as BGGS to XII Corps under Lieutenant General Wilson.
 However, as matters progressed towards a Balkan offensive the British Salonica Army was created from XII Corps and the new XVI Corps, under the leadership of Lieutenant General Sir Bryan Mahon, and Howell was appointed as his chief of staff.
 General Sarrail commanded the French contingent, which largely comprised French colonial forces.

 The first months of the campaign were, as predicted, entangled with political wrangling, not least of which concerned Greek internal politics, primarily the ongoing rift between the pro-German monarchists and the government led by Prime Minister Venizelos.
 These required much negotiation and diplomacy, which included dealing with the difficult King Constantine of Greece, apart from military matters.
 Other issues included the logistics of having an ultimate command structure based at GHQ in Alexandria, Egypt, a distance of 1800 miles – rather than the closer Malta.
 Eventually the new offensive was launched, and Howell was conveyed to the new front line by a Royal Navy motor torpedo boat to Kavalla.
 Also as predicted, the new offensive came almost immediately up against strong Bulgaro-German resistance, and stalled.
 Indeed, the stalemate continued until 1918 tying down the vital resource of six Allied divisions.

 As a result of what some considered as a distorted publication (in Christabel Pankhurst's Britannia) of some private notes Howell had sent to a few individual generals and politicians outlining his views on Bulgaria before that country had even entered the war, Howell became embroiled in some controversy as being "pro-Bulgar", which eventually resulted in a call for his recall by a few "pro-Serbian" MPs.
 Although Howell was not in the least anti-Serbian or a defeatist, he was happy to be released from a campaign he was not convinced would succeed.
 Legal action for libel against Britannia was considered, but because of his early death never concluded.